GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-07-a-handful-of-quick-a11y-tips-for-devs.md

 imageCaption: ADD CAPTION
 description: Coding with accessibility in mind can be intimidating if you're not familiar with the needs of disabled, neurodiverse, Deaf/deaf, and hard of hearing users.
 Here are five tips to get you started in making your sites accessible for users and learning how to implement the basics of WCAG.
 ---
-**NOTE:  Final edits are needed.
-Publishing because the current code structure isn't set up for drafts.**

 Coding with accessibility in mind can be intimidating if you're not familiar with the needs of disabled, neurodiverse, Deaf/deaf, and hard of hearing users.
 Yet, it's an essential skill to be both legally compliant, and to have easy to read and maintain code.

 Here are five tips to get you started in making your sites accessible for users and learning how to implement the basics of Web Content Accessibility Guidelines (WCAG).
-Code examples are included so you can easily cut, paste, and adjust to fit your projects.
+Each tip has a template so you can easily cut, paste, and adjust to fit your projects, and a cats and coffee example so you can see how the tip works in an app.
 ## Contents

 - Page title
 - Landmarks
 - Headings
 - Prefers reduced motion
-- Contrast
+- Skip to main content

 ## The Cats and Coffee Examples

 All code examples are from a website for the fictional *"Crazy Cats Coffee"* coffee shop.
-Right now the site is a large Codepen, because it works.
 View the [Crazy Cats Coffee codepen here](https://codepen.io/gingerkiwi/pen/rNPjmXG?editors=1100)

 <img class="img-smaller"